Ant-C-tech/kottans-frontend/README.md

 #### Linux Survival

 - One thing that was new to me: it was absolutely new topic for me because all I could do with command terminal was "cd"-command.
 Now I know much more about it, so I think I will feel more confident with terminal in the future.
-- One thing that surprised me: I do not know yet why I need Linux CLI but I trust kottans teacher because last theme (Git Basics) was very useful for me and showed me the gaps in my knowledges.
+- One thing that surprised me: I do not know yet why I need Linux CLI but I trust Kottans teacher because last theme (Git Basics) was very useful for me and showed me the gaps in my knowledges.
 - One thing I intend to use in the future: I think "man"-command will help me resolve any problem with terminal.

 <details><summary>My results</summary>